Open-ITOM/-docker-mid-server/README.md

 # ServiceNow MID Server

-This is Service-Now MID Server versions as Docker container.
+This is simplified Service-Now MID Server versions as Docker container forked from https://hub.docker.com/r/moers/mid-server

 ## A note on Apache Log4j Vulnerability (CVE-2021-44228)